Non-Degree MLS courses for Continuing Education College Credit

 The application process to take continuing education courses is very simple.
 For information regarding the process, use the links to the right.

 - MLS 5101.
-Analytical Chemistry Applications in Medical Laboratory Sciences
+Applications in Clinical Chemistry in Medical Laboratory Sciences

 (4 credits) Offered: fall, spring, and summer semesters

 Concepts, methods and clinical correlation of clinical chemistry tests are presented.
 Emphasis is on testing methods and quality control practices covering carbohydrates, bilirubin, non-protein nitrogen, electrolytes, proteins, lipids, enzymes, therapeutic drug monitoring, toxicology, and endocrinology.
 These topics will include clinical correlation with diseases, allowing students to understand conditions in which abnormal results and or data might be obtained.